exasol/public-knowledgebase/Database-Features/connect-by-cycle-detection.md

 # CONNECT BY Cycle Detection
 ## Problem

-As documented (see <https://docs.exasol.com/sql/select.htm>) the connect by cycle detection works different than Oracles implementation.
-We recommend to change your logic accordingly, however if you want to reduce Exasol results so that they match the Oracle results you can do this using this guide.
+As documented (see [SELECT](https://docs.exasol.com/sql/select.htm)) the connect by cycle detection works different than Oracles implementation.
+We recommend to change your logic accordingly.
+However, if you want to reduce Exasol results so that they match the Oracle results you can do it using this guide.

 ## Diagnosis